containers/podlet/README.md

 - Convert a (docker) compose file to:
     - Multiple quadlet files
     - A pod with a quadlet kube file and Kubernetes YAML
+- Generate from an existing container, network, or volume
 - Write to stdout or to a file
 - Options for including common systemd unit options
 - Checks for existing systemd services to avoid conflict